mojahidmamu/BotForge-Server/README.md

 Open an issue on GitHub

-Email: support@bspirobotics.com (replace with your actual contact)
+Email:abdullahallmojahidstudent@gmail.com

-Built with ❤️ by BSPI Robotics Club Team
+Built with ❤️ by Abdullah all Mojahid
 Empowering the next generation of robotics innovators